 In God’s counter-culture, being blessed is a constant, supernatural state of being, not a natural experience that comes and goes..

-Here are just a few things to keep in mind about what the Word of God – the only source of truth in existence – says about blessing and notice that each of these reflects a blessing counter-culture that your heart must keep in focus:
+Here are just a few things to keep in mind about living a life of blessing and what the Word of God – the only source of truth in existence – says about it.
+Notice that each of these reflects a blessing counter-culture that your heart must keep in focus:

 Thought for today